Submit Article Requests

 Before the minimum sample size is reached, a progress bar shows how close you are and an estimated number of days remaining.

 Export raw data (User ID, group assignment, and conversion times) from the experiments list page.
+The export may not include all users who entered the experiment — users whose Goal conversion occurred before they entered the experiment are excluded from this data.

 Send experiment data to integrations